 A change in size?

-The only difference with Series 3 is that the back crystal is slightly extended in the back (0.25 millimeters).
+The only difference with Series 3 is that the back crystal is slightly extended (0.25 millimeters).
 This equates to the thickness of around two sheets of paper.
 We probably wouldn’t have even noticed if Apple hadn’t told us.
-We are expecting Apple will shave off a few more millimetres with Series 4.
+We are expecting Apple will shave off a further few millimetres with Series 4.
 Any shrinkage, though, comes at the expense of battery life.
 So it remains a delicate balancing act.